koo1993/IpDomainEnrichment/README.md

 ## scriptIntegrationCheck.py
-A Script that runs all enrichment scripts and creates a hitList.csv that register which enrichment script has a hit.
+A script that runs all enrichment scripts and creates a hitList.csv that register which enrichment script has a hit.